gamblevore/speedie/Documentation/Message.md

 * A little file validation (via `BookFile[@tmp, "catalog"]` type functions)
 * Converts XML to Jeebox
 * Saves the Jeebox to disk
-* Optionally reads Jeebox or XML files as input, as decided by the file's extension (`B isa "xml"`)
+* Optionally reads Jeebox or XML files as input, as decided by the file's extension (`file isa "xml"`)
 * Tests for valid input arguments as well as that the input file exists.
 * Reports all errors to stdout (this is done by the framework, there isn't a specific line of code that does this.)